Unleash/unleash/website/docs/contributing/backend/overview.md

 ## PostgreSQL {#postgresql}

-To run and develop unleash, you need to have PostgreSQL database (PostgreSQL v14.x or newer) locally.
+To run and develop Unleash, you need to have PostgreSQL v13.0+ locally.

-Unleash currently also work with PostgreSQL v14+, but this might change in a future feature release, and we have stopped running automatic integration tests below PostgreSQL v12.
+Unleash currently also works with PostgreSQL v13.0+, but this might change in a future feature release, and we have stopped running automatic integration tests below PostgreSQL v13.
 The current recommendation is to use a role with Owner privileges since Unleash uses Postgres functions to simplify our database usage.

 ### Create a local unleash databases in postgres {#create-a-local-unleash-databases-in-postgres}